sketchplugins/plugin-directory/README.md

 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [Add Selected Colors](https://github.com/jorgemartins/add-selected-colors), by Jorge Martins: Add selected colors to document palette, sketch plugin
 - [Add Trailing Space](https://github.com/tgfjt/sketch-add-trailing-space#readme), by tgfjt: add trailing space into selected text layers
-- [Advanced Responsive Images Default](https://github.com/Nkzq/advanced-responsive-images-default), by Romain Lefort: Generate default images according to the sizes given.
-- [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Airtabledata](https://sketchairtabledataplugin.com/), by Rutger Willems: Use your Airtable data in your Sketch symbols
-- [Align and Resize To Layout](https://github.com/kevinvbre/align-and-resize-to-layout), by Kevin: Align and resize layers to your layout in Sketch
 - [Align Artboards and Symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
 - [Align To Padding](https://github.com/franklymrshankly/Align-to-padding), by Jonathan Tran: Align layers in a group with padding applied
 - [Aligny](https://github.com/stefan0uh/sketch-aligny), by Stefan Mairbaeurl: A alignment enhance plugin for sketch